-THE 1143 - Introduction to Rigging and Fly Systems 3 Credits
+THEA 1143 - Introduction to Rigging and Fly Systems 3 Credits

 An introduction to rigging for the entertainment industry.
 Training for the use of counter-weight systems, hemp systems, and simple rigging.
 This course will emphasize safety and will examine OSHA, ESTA, LATSE and USITT standards and regulations.
+Student must be able to lift 50+ lbs, climb a straight ladder 66' to the grid and not have a fear of heights.
 Lecture 2 hours.
 Laboratory 2 hours.

-THE 1163 - Welding I
+THEA 1163 - Welding I

-This course covers the basis of metal and welding techniques for the entertainment industry.
-Lecture 3 hours.
+This course covers the basics of metal and welding techniques for the entertainment industry.
+Student must be able to lift 50+lbs and work with power tools and welders.Lecture 3 hours.
 Self-Paced Laboratory.
-Prerequisite: THE 1033.
+Prerequisite: THEA 1033.

-THE 1240 - Private Acting
+THEA 1240 - Private Acting